Georgia (U.S. state)

-Georgia is a state in the Southeastern region of the United States, bordered to the north by Tennessee and North Carolina; to the northeast by South Carolina; to the southeast by the Atlantic Ocean; to the south by Florida; and to the west by Alabama.
-Georgia is the 24th-largest state in area and 8th most populous of the 50 United States.
-Its 2020 population was 10,711,908, according to the U.S. Census Bureau.
-Atlanta, a "beta(+)" global city, is both the state's capital and its largest city.
-The Atlanta metropolitan area, with a population of more than 6 million people in 2021, is the 8th most populous metropolitan area in the United States and contains about 57% of Georgia's entire population.
+Georgia is a state in the Southeastern, South Atlantic, and Deep South regions of the United States.
+It borders Tennessee to the northwest, North Carolina and South Carolina to the northeast, Atlantic Ocean to the east, Florida to the south, and Alabama to the west.
+Of the 50 U.S. states, Georgia is the 24th-largest by area and eighth-most populous.
+According to the U.S. Census Bureau, its 2024 estimated population was 11,180,878.
+Atlanta, a global city, is both the state's capital and its largest city.
+The Atlanta metropolitan area, with a population greater than 6.3 million people in 2023, is the eighth most populous metropolitan area in the United States and contains about 57% of Georgia's entire population.
+Other major metropolitan areas in the state include Augusta, Savannah, Columbus, and Macon.

-Founded in 1732 as the Province of Georgia and first settled in 1733, Georgia became a British royal colony in 1752.
-It was the last and southernmost of the original Thirteen Colonies to be established.
-Named after King George II of Great Britain, the Georgia Colony covered the area from South Carolina south to Spanish Florida and west to French Louisiana at the Mississippi River.
+The Province of Georgia was established in 1732, with its first settlement occurring in 1733 when Savannah was founded.
+By 1752, Georgia had transitioned into a British royal colony, making it the last and southernmost of the original Thirteen Colonies.
+Named in honor of King George II of Great Britain, the Georgia Colony extended from South Carolina down to Spanish Florida and westward to French Louisiana along the Mississippi River.
 On January 2, 1788, Georgia became the fourth state to ratify the United States Constitution.

-From 1802 to 1804, western Georgia was split to form the Mississippi Territory, which later was admitted as the U.S. states of Alabama and Mississippi.
-Georgia declared its secession from the Union on January 19, 1861, and was one of the original seven Confederate States.
-Following the Civil War, it was the last state to be restored to the Union, on July 15, 1870.
-In the post-Reconstruction era of the late 19th century, Georgia's economy was transformed as a group of prominent politicians, businessmen, and journalists, led by Henry W. Grady, espoused the "New South" philosophy of sectional reconciliation, industrialization, and white supremacy.
-During the mid-20th century, several Georgians, most notably Martin Luther King Jr., were prominent leaders during the civil rights movement.
-Atlanta was selected as host of the 1996 Summer Olympics, which marked the 100th anniversary of the modern Olympic Games.
-Since 1945, Georgia has seen substantial population and economic growth as part of the broader Sun Belt phenomenon.
-From 2007 to 2008, 14 of Georgia's counties ranked among the nation's 100 fastest-growing.
+Between 1802 and 1804, a portion of western Georgia was carved out to create the Mississippi Territory, which eventually became the U.S. states of Alabama and Mississippi.
+Georgia declared its secession from the Union on January 19, 1861, joining the ranks of the original seven Confederate States.
+After the Civil War, it was the last state to be readmitted to the Union on July 15, 1870.
+In the late 19th century, during the post-Reconstruction period, Georgia's economy underwent significant changes, driven by a coalition of influential politicians, business leaders, and journalists, notably Henry W. Grady, who promoted the "New South" ideology focused on reconciliation and industrialization.

+In the mid-20th century, several notable figures from Georgia, including Martin Luther King Jr., emerged as key leaders in the civil rights movement.
+Additionally, Jimmy Carter was born, lived and raised in the state.
+Atlanta was chosen to host the 1996 Summer Olympics, celebrating the centennial of the modern Olympic Games.
+Since 1945, Georgia has experienced significant population and economic expansion, aligning with the larger Sun Belt trend.
+Between 2007 and 2008, 14 of Georgia's counties were listed among the 100 fastest-growing counties in the United States.